Brent Faiyaz: Influences

 Faiyaz has credited Lauryn Hill (left) and Tupac Shakur (right) as being his biggest musical influences.

 Faiyaz has referred to Lauryn Hill as his biggest influence.
 When speaking to Fact, Faiyaz stated "It was Lauryn Hill who inspired me to start singing from early on".
 In an interview with Wonderland, Faiyaz revealed that his earliest memory of music was seeing The Miseducation of Lauryn Hill CD on his fireplace during his childhood.
 He stated that the album has a "seamless blend of R&B and Hip-Hop that became one", noting that it gave him the excuse to follow suit.
-He's also cited Aaliyah, Currensy, Curtis Mayfield, Gil Scott-Heron, Jeff Buckley, Radiohead, and Tupac Shakur as some of his inspirations.
+He cited Alicia Keys and Drake as inspirations.

 Musical style

 Faiyaz's music often covers the topics of "infidelity, breakups, and oversharing", resulting in several publications labeling Faiyaz—alongside other artists—a "toxic king".
 When interviewed on The Angie Martinez Show, Faiyaz said: "I'm inspired by real life".
 In an interview with Complex, Faiyaz stated that he listens "to a lot of different types of genres," however, he noted that he's an R&B artist because he's "Black, I sing, and I have a soulful voice."
 Describing his versatility, Faiyaz stated, "I might fuck around and make a reggae album tomorrow."

 His earlier songs from his Black Child EP consisted of predominantly Rap music.
 In particular, Faiyaz specialized in trap soul music, however, as he grew as an artist, he began to ease into his R&B side, allowing elements of hip-hop into his music.
 Faiyaz stated that music is a form of therapy for him, noting that it's the main reason his music is as deep and as personal as it comes off as.
 He noted that he "write[s] a lot" and that his writing consists of poetry, day-to-day notes, and music, however, sometimes, he "can go into the studio and not write at all."
 In an interview with Rolling Stone, Faiyaz stated that he's comfortable recording music wherever he is, stating that he "catch[es] a vibe just naturally".
 He stated that he gets "stuck on records for a long period of time", leaving him to "sit on it for a little bit".
 He described his recording process as "very long and drawn-out", noting that that's the primary reason why he takes as long as he does to release his music.
 Faiyaz has stated that his writing is the most important part of his recording process to him, noting that, "for me, it’s something different when it comes to lyrics.
 I think that it touches on when a song moves past just music, in terms of the literature".
 When asked how he'd describe himself as an artist, Faiyaz expressed that he "just put[s] together what [he feels is] a good body of work and what [he] wanted to create and the story [he] wanted to tell".